peternamkoong/nkg-graphics/README.md

         cd backend
     Next, run the following command to install the backend libraries: npm install
-11. While the terminal is still in the backend directory, start the Server Run this command to start the server npm start server
+11. While the terminal is still in the backend directory, start the Ser ver Run this command to start the server npm start server
     You should get the following messages